Santa Monica Parish Church (Sarrat)

-The parish church of Santa Monica is renowned as the largest church in the whole Ilocos Norte province, most especially the length of the nave.
-In June 1983, the church was the setting for the grand wedding of Gregorio Araneta and Irene Marcos, the daughter of then President Marcos.
+The parish church of Santa Monica is renowned as the largest church in Ilocos Norte, most especially the length of the nave.
+In June 1983, the church was the setting for the grand wedding of Gregorio Araneta and Irene Marcos, the daughter of President Ferdinand Marcos.
 It was declared as an Important Cultural Property by the National Museum of the Philippines on September 27, 2009.

 History

 Sarrat used to be a visita of Laoag.
 It was originally named as San Miguel to mark the arrival of the first Augustinian missionaries in Sarrat during the feast of Saint Michael the Archangel on September 29, 1724.
 The parish of Santa Monica de Sarrat was erected in 1724.
 It was only in 1769 when the convent was built to serve as a temporary chapel.
 The church, belfry, convent, and the curillo or bridge staircase connecting the church and convent was simultaneously constructed and finished in 1779.

 On March 3, 1816, the church was destroyed with just a few jewels saved by the Father Juan Casas.
 Father Vicente Barreiro, who was the prior in 1818, worked for five years and finished the reconstruction of the convent in 1817.
 Father Isidro Champaner rebuilt the church in 1848.
-The church buildings burned again on 1882 and were repaired by Father Leandro Collado during his long assignment from 1875 to 1895.
+The church buildings burned again in 1882 and were repaired by Father Leandro Collado during his long assignment from 1875 to 1895.